triluch/esphome-climate-ir-fral/README.md

 # Requirements

 - ESP32 or ESP8266 with esphome
-- IR transmitter - simple IR diode and resistor connected to GPIO pin is enough, although that setup will have short range and *requires* current limitng resistor in series.
+- IR transmitter - simple IR diode and resistor connected to GPIO pin is enough, although that setup will have short range (like 20 cm) and *requires* current limitng resistor in series.
 For ESP 8266 it should be around 275 ohms, do not do this without resistor, you may damage your board.
+  You can also use some more robust transmitter with transistor that will have more range, athough this is out of scope of this repo.

 # Using in esphome